InspiryThemes/realhomes-docs/docs/advance-search-setup.md

 ### **Select Property Search Page**

-Please navigate to **Dashboard → Real Homes → Customize Settings** and then go into **Properties Search → Properties Search Page** and select the property search page from **Select Search Page**.
+Please navigate to **Dashboard → RealHomes → Customize Settings** and then go into **Properties Search → Properties Search Page** and select the property search page from **Select Search Page**.
 You can setup other options according to your requirements.

 ![Properties Search Page Settings](images/home-setup/search-page-settings-full-mod.png)